andy-guttridge/song-mates/README.md

 In addition to the standard Django user messages confirming successful sign-in and sign-out, the site features four additional custom messages to give the user feedback on some possible issues:

 - The user could attempt to message another user with whom they were a collaborator from the messages inbox, but the previous collaborator has now deleted their profile.
 - The user could attempt to message another user with whom they were a collaborator from the messages inbox, but the previous collaborator has now ended the collaboration.
+In this event, the message will not be sent.
 - The user is provided with feedback if a profile search returns no results.
 - The user is provided with feedback if something goes wrong with the edit profile form submission.
 While not the only possible issue, a typical cause of an error would be attempting to upload a non-image file, because most of the fields are straighforward text or multiple choice fields.
 The message includes a prompt to reflect this.